 The traps are the largest muscles of the upper back.

 The traps Originate at the spinous processes of vertebrae C7-T12, the Nuchal ligament, and the occipital bone (back of skull).

 The traps insert at the external occipital protuberance, nuchal ligament, medial superior nuchal line, posterior border of the lateral third of the clavicle, acromion process, and scapular spine.

 The upper traps elevate the scapulae; their function is antagonistic to the lats which assist in scapular depression.
 It is not possible to perform an exercise that properly trains both the upper traps and the lats at the same time.

 The middle and lower traps rotate, retract and depress the scapulae and thus function synergistically with the actions of the lats.

-The bodyweight exercise that combines all these actions is called the sternum pull-up, demonstrated in this video by Ben Bruno.
-The Online Poliquin Group calls the sternum pull-up the “undisputed king of compound exercises for the upper back,” and I think rightly so.
+I think that the bodyweight exercise that comes closest to combining all these actions is called the sternum pull-up, demonstrated in this video by Ben Bruno.

 The supinated and neutral grips put the biceps in the mechanically strongest positions, so that you can handle the most resistance and hence provide the greatest overload to the upper back muscles.
 Unless injury prevents you from using a supinated grip, or you are required to use a pronated grip for some other reason, you will likely get the most out of this exercise if you use a supinated or neutral grip.
 You can also use rings that allow you to freely move from neutral to supinated grip as you pull up and to reverse this on the eccentric phase.